islem143/Elearning-web-app-Vue-and-Laravel/README.md

 # elearning-app-api
-A simple api for an elearning platform.
+A simple e-learning platform made with laravel and vue.js.

 ## Featrues:
 The app is contains three types of users: